zedlopez/ifm/Examples/PoliceState.md

 ```

 Notice the difference between the two rules about disorderly conduct: the one for other people says 'the rule succeeds' to make sure that the action is counted as a success and not (as normally happens with instead rules) a failure.
-Most of the time we don't care whether actions are judged successes or failures, but it matters here, because if we type ``charles``, ``jump`` and the result fails, then text such as 'Charles is unable to.' will be printed–which would get in the way.
+Most of the time we don't care whether actions are judged successes or failures, but it matters here, because if we type ``charles, jump`` and the result fails, then text such as 'Charles is unable to.' will be printed–which would get in the way.
 So we declare the action a success.